 You will be awarded the $400 as a scholarship during Fall Quarter through the Financial Aid Office, subject to constraints imposed by financial aid.
 Please note that this scholarship payment may reduce your loans or other scholarships, depending upon your circumstances.
 Unfortunately, we cannot make payment through any other process to avoid these financial aid constraints.

 *You must be enrolled as an undergraduate during the Fall Quarter in order to pay you.

 We do not provide housing, nor do we cover costs of housing.

 Should you be visiting a school in person, you would likely need to provide your own transportation.
 We do not reimburse for gas or mileage.
 In the past, we have offered carpooling from UCLA to the schools; however, it is unknown at this time whether organized carpooling will be available.

 Please contact the Cal Teach staff at email@example.com or 310-794-2191 with any questions.

 Locations of schools from summer 2013

 Note that the teachers and schools participating in our summer program vary year by year.
 Not all schools have both math and science placements.
-The 2013 map is provided to show the range of geographic areas where we may have placements in any given year but does not represent the exact list of participating schools.
+The 2013 and 2019 maps are provided to show the range of geographic areas where we may have placements in any given year but does not represent the exact list of participating schools.